ftrackhq/ftrack-connect/doc/developing/hooks/action_discover.rst

     icon or the name of a predefined icon.
 Predefined icons are ``hiero``, ``hieroplayer``, ``nuke``, ``nukex``, ``maya``, ``premiere`` and
     ``default``

-``actionData``
-    Optional and can contain any extra data you want to include in the event.
+    In addition, you can add any extra data you want to include in the event.
-    This data will be passed on to the :ref:`developing/hooks/action_launch` hook.
+    The data returned will be passed on to the :ref:`developing/hooks/action_launch` hook.

-    In the default hook actionData contains an ``applicationIdentifier`` which is used to uniquely identify which application to start.
+    In the default hook each item contains an ``applicationIdentifier`` which is used to uniquely identify which application to start.

 Default hook